Daniel 2

 40. And the fourth kingdom shall be strong as iron: forasmuch as iron breaketh in pieces and subdueth all things: and as iron that breaketh all these, shall it break in pieces and bruise.

-The fourth kingdom — The successors of Alexander, the kings of Syria and Egypt, arose after Alexander’s untimely death.
-This includes the entire Greco-Roman period including the Roman Empire.
+The fourth kingdom — This refers to the Roman Empire.
 Up until the time of the birth of Christ, the Roman Empire was plagued by numerous civil wars.
-Scholars disagree here.
-The fourth kingdom includes the entire time from Alexander until the rule of the ten kings, the Roman Emperors, who brought Pax Romana (“Roman peace”) to the Empire.
+The Fourth Kingdom includes the entire era of the Roman Caesars, who brought Pax Romana (“Roman peace”) to the empire, which ironically was a time of great internal strife among the nations Rome subjugated.

 41. And whereas thou sawest the feet and toes, part of potters’ clay, and part of iron, the kingdom shall be divided; but there shall be in it of the strength of the iron, forasmuch as thou sawest the iron mixed with miry clay.